rust-multiplatform/Bevy-Example-Shapes/README.md

-# Rust Multi-Platform: Bevy Template
+# Rust Multi-Platform - Bevy Example: Shapes

 > ⚠️ THIS IS A TEMPLATE. ⚠️